heroku/lager_elogfmt_formatter/README.md

 # Test

-Run the unit and type checker:
+Run the unit tests and type checker with:

 ```
 $ rebar3 eunit, dialyzer